DECE2183/yamusic-tui/README.md

 You can list multiple keys for the same control, separated by commas.

-Increase the `buffer-size-ms` if you have glitches or statters.
+Increase the `buffer-size-ms` if you have glitches or stutters.